 The final destination can be a storm drain, sewer system, or dry well.
 When using a dry well, it is essential to place it significantly away from the property.
 This will prevent water from seeping back into the basement and cycling back through the system.

 Even if you have drain tile installed around the exterior of your home, water issues can still occur.
 As with other drainage pipes, drain tile is susceptible to blockages.
 This may be due to tree roots or dirt and debris entering the pipe.
 Other causes include cracked pipes allowing water to flow back to the building or a malfunctioning sump pump.

 - Water stains on the walls of your basement.

-- Puddles of water around the perimeter of your home.
+- Puddles of water around the perimeter of your basement floor.

-If you are experiencing any of these issues and cannot find an obvious explanation such as a blocked downspout, then contact a professional to investigate.
-Finding the source of the problem can be difficult and time-consuming but the longer you leave it the bigger the problem will become.
+Contact a professional to investigate if you are experiencing any of these issues and cannot find an obvious explanation.
+Finding the source of the problem can be difficult and time-consuming, but the longer you leave it, the more extensive the problem will become.

 Drain Tile Cost

 The cost of installing drain tile can vary considerably.
-There are many factors that affect the overall cost.
-Professional or DIY installation, new build or retro fit, internal or external installation, rigid or flexible pipe etc.
+Many factors affect the overall cost.
+Professional or DIY installation, new build or retrofit, internal or external installation, rigid or flexible pipe, etc.

-DIY is always a cheaper alternative as you make a considerable saving on labor costs.
+DIY is always a cheaper alternative as you save considerable labor costs.
 There will still be material costs and equipment hire.
-Daily hire of a trencher is roughly $400 and a compacter about half of that.
-The DIY option will probably take longer but you can complete the work in sections.
+The daily hire of a trencher is roughly $400 a day, and a compactor is about half of that amount.
+The DIY option will probably take longer, but you can complete the work in sections.

-If you have exhausted all the alternatives and are retro-fitting internal drain tile the costs are higher.
-You will need to budget up to $4500 when using the “pitched” method and up to $15,000 if using an electric sump pump.
-Basement access, size and project complexity all impact the installation cost.
+The costs are more reasonable if you have exhausted all the alternatives and are retrofitting the internal drain tile.
+You will need to budget up to $4500 using the “pitched” method and a sump pump.
+Basement access, size, and project complexity all impact the installation cost.